-With his evidently colourful imagination, George Lucas never had a problem populating his Star Wars galaxy.
-You can't move for Gungans, Corellians, Twi'leks, Imperial badmen, Jedi footsoldiers, bounty hunters, droids and whatever the hell Admiral Ackbar is (turdfish?).
+From the moment the Jedi Order was first conceived, the Star Wars galaxy has rarely been an underpopulated universe.
+You can't move for Gungans, Corellians, Twi'leks, Imperial badmen, bounty hunters, droids and whatever the hell Admiral Ackbar is.
 Yet everyone's sure about which of those denizens is their favourite.
 Sure, the Han fans outnumber the Luke-lovers, and the Fett-followers think they're way cooler than the Vader ravers, but even the likes of Wicket the ewok have their yay-sayers.

 There are three little reasons why we love Admiral Ackbar.
 Three little reasons why we're quite prepared to ignore the fact that the leader of the Rebel Alliance's Endor attack fleet looks like the offspring of a fish and a turd (with the astoundingly inventive species name of Mon Calamari - tastes great with lemon juice), and overlook his initial cowardice during the Battle Of Endor.
 And those three little reasons are: "It's a trap!"

 Those three words are barked by Ackbar - aka puppeteer Timothy J. Rose - as the fleet comes out of hyperspace towards the end of Return Of The Jedi, only to find they've been sold a pup.
 And it's those three words, more than anything else about the character, that have made him oddly iconic.